 The journey wasn’t that bad after all and I passed the time reading Torture the Artist by Joey Goebel and when I got to Tonbridge, all I had to do was walk a few feet to the other side of the platform where the Tunbridge Wells train was waiting for me.
 Yes, it was only waiting for me.
 No one else.
 Just me.

-On arriving at Tunbridge Wells, I followed someone I thought looked like they might be going to an OU day school (she was carrying a rucksack so I thought it might have books in it) and I doubley cursed having to bring the BRB with me as I struggled with it up a steep hill.
+On arriving at Tunbridge Wells, I followed someone I thought looked like they might be going to an OU A215 Creative Writing day school (she was carrying a rucksack so I thought it might have books in it) and I doubley cursed having to bring the BRB (the nickname for the workbook used on the OU A215 Creative Writing course) with me as I struggled with it up a steep hill.
 I lost the woman I was following on a crossroads when she crossed without any due care and attention by ignoring the traffic lights, leaving me stranded on the other side of the road waiting for the cars to stop.
-After I crossed the road in the way the Green Cross Code Man used to tell us to, I consulted my map and found out that I had been following the random stranger with the rucksack in the right direction and carried on and found the road where the Adult Education Centre is.
+After I crossed the road in the way the Green Cross Code Man used to tell us to, I consulted my map and found out I had been following the random stranger with the rucksack in the right direction and carried on and found the road where the Adult Education Centre is.

-I entered the building and a man said hello to me and I said hello, I’m here for the Open University day school and he pointed at a large poster right in front of me containing a detailed and informative list of the course no., tutor, room and floor.
+I entered the building and a man said hello to me and I said hello, I’m here for the Open University A215 Creative Writing day school and he pointed at a large poster right in front of me containing a detailed and informative list of the course number, tutor, room and floor.
 I was about to tell him I’d forgotten my glasses but remembered I had put them on so he wasn’t going to fall for that old chestnut.

 After being asked our names, we were straight in at the deep end with a writing exercise, where we were asked to think about a memorable book.
 We then had to read out what we’d written.
 I mumbled something about Schrodinger’s Baby by H. R. McGregor and how one of the characters had really depressed me by reminding me of me.
 And not in a good way.
 She was totally self-centered, obnoxious and a complete pain in the neck.
 The other students’ books were Heidi, To Kill a Mockingbird, Sense & Sensibility, The Lord of the Rings, and one that I’ve forgotten (sorry A!).
 They read out their choices and gave coherent and touching stories about why these books were memorable, unlike my incoherent, irrelevant rubbish.